ZaneF8397/StrayApp/README.md

 This app was built in android studio so likely the smoothest workflow possible post download comes from android studio.

-People who worked on this app include Zane Foote (ZaneF8397), Aidan Collins (no GitHub as of current), and Nick Brogan (no GitHub as of current).
+People who worked on this app include Zane Foote (ZaneF8397), Aidan Collins (ac217), and Nick Brogan (no GitHub as of current).

 MIT License